KundaiTS/Global-Trends-in-Forced-Displacement-A-50-Year-Analysis/README.md

 For data cleaning, transformation, and initial querying of the UNHCR Refugee Dataset, I used SQL.
 I proceeded to use PowerBI to create interactive maps, dashboards, and visualizations that convey the project's insights effectively.
 Here are the questions I explored with this dataset:

 ### Trends in Global Forced Displacement
-1. What is the total number of Forcibly displaced People in the last 50 years?
+1. What is the total number of forcibly displaced people in the last 50 years?
-2. Has the total number of displaced people increased of decreased over the years?
+2. Has the total number of displaced people increased or decreased over the years?
 3. How has the total number of refugees, asylum seekers, and internally displaced persons (IDPs) changed over the years?
-4. Which year had the highest and lowest total number of refugees, asylum seekers and IDPs
+4. Which year had the highest and lowest total number of people displaced?

-### Geospatial Analysis and Impact of Events
+### Geospatial Analysis
 5. Which countries have been major sources of refugees, and which have been major host countries?
 6. Have there been significant changes in the leading countries of origin and asylum over time?
 7. Are there any countries that have consistently received refugees and asylum seekers while also being major sources of displacement themselves?

-8. Are there specific global events, conflicts, or crises that correlate with significant changes in refugee movements or demographics?
+### Comparative Analysis and Impact of Events

-### Comparative Analysis
+8. Are there any countries where asylum seekers significantly outnumber refugees?
-9. How do the numbers of refugees, asylum seekers, and IDPs compare to one another over the years?
+9. In which year did each country have the highest number of displaced people?
-10. Are there any countries where asylum seekers significantly outnumber refugees?
+10. Are there specific global events, conflicts, or crises that correlate with significant changes in refugee movements or demographics?

 ### Other People in Need of International Protection
-11. What are the trends in the number of internally displaced persons (IDPs) of concern to UNHCR?
+11. Are there specific years or periods where other people in need of international protection experienced significant increases or decreases?
-12. Which countries have the highest number of IDPs of concern, and have these numbers increased or decreased?
+12. Are there countries or regions where the proportion of "Other People in Need of International Protection" is significantly higher or lower compared to refugees and asylum seekers?

 ### Predictive Modeling
-15. Can you build predictive models to forecast future trends in refugee movements or asylum applications based on historical data?
+13. Can you build predictive models to forecast future trends in refugee movements or asylum applications based on historical data?

 ## Data Analysis